jonggyup/FragPicker/README.md

 Since we assume the mount point is /mnt (not /home/user/mnt), we hardcoded that in some parts of source codes.
 Therefore, we recommend that ppl use /mnt as the mount point and change the corresponding device name inside running scripts.

-As a example of motivational experiment, if your optane SSD is at /dev/nvme0n1p1, you need to change "for dev in nvme1n1p1" to "for dev in nvme0n1p1" at the 12nd line of evaluation/motivation/read_bench.c (or write_bench.c)
+For example, in the motivational experiments, if your optane SSD is at /dev/nvme0n1p1, you need to change "for dev in nvme1n1p1" to "for dev in nvme0n1p1" at the 12nd line of evaluation/motivation/read_bench.c (or write_bench.c)

 Additionally, you need to change "nvme1n1p1)" to "nvme0n1p1)" inside the case statement at the 15th line of the same file.

-This rule is also applied to the read/write benchmarks (./run_benchmark.sh)
+This rule is also applied to the read/update benchmarks (./run_benchmark.sh)

 We measure the performnace for five times and calculate the average to obtain stable experimental results by minimizing the effect of other things inside the storage devices, such as internal write buffer (or cache).